A Woman's Good Gesture Leads to a Chain of Kidney Donations

 But a last minute test showed Hansen and Olsen were not a match.
 “My heart just dropped.
 I was speechless,” Olsen said.
 A final blood test showed Olsen’s blood would have rejected Hansen’s tissue.
 “I felt like there was a reason I wasn’t a match,” Hansen said.
 “I knew it was going to be a good reason.”
 It’s a result that occurs only five percent of the time.
 “I felt I was back at square one,” Olsen said.
 But it didn’t discourage doctors; they saw it as an opportunity to possibly help others.

-Doctor’s with U’s Organ Transplant Center found a solution.
+Doctors with University of Utah Health's organ transplant center found a solution.
 It resulted in a domino effect across the transplant program.
 Even though Hansen wasn’t a match for Olsen, she was able to enroll in an exchange program that would lead Olsen to the best kidney match for her.
 “I was actually hoping I could get Heather’s but this worked out,” said Olsen.
 “The kidney team told me it was a perfect match.”

 Olsen’s kidney transplant was part of a series of transplants that affected so many others.
 “I want people to know there are so many people like me who need a kidney,” said Olsen.
 “You can donate your organs whether you’re alive or dead.”
 Nearly 45 percent of the hospital’s kidney transplants are from living donors.

-With the continuous care from University doctors like Fuad Shihab, M.D.
+With the continuous care from U of U Health doctors like Fuad Shihab, M.D.
 Olsen continues to thrive.
 “My doctor says I’m a poster patient,” said Olsen.
 “Doctors say I’m looking good, nothing to worry about.”
 Through the combination of a stranger’s good heart and the determination of doctors at University Hospital, Olsen was given a new lease on life, while Hansen served as the catalyst for a chain of donations that helped transplant patients nationwide.